 This requires park visitors to reserve a time in advance if they wish to enter between 6 AM and 5 PM.
 I found out about this a few weeks prior, and even then, could only reserve slots for 2 PM and later.
 An additional round of 65-75 tickets are released 48 hours before each specific date.
 For example, on Wednesday, I was able to book a 6 AM entry slot for Friday.
 The tickets are released at 8 AM, and with one bar of signal in the mountains, I was just able to secure a spot.
-They sell out fast, usually within 5 minutes.
+They sell out fast, usually within five minutes.
 My friend tried to reserve for a Saturday and they sold out within two minutes.

 Rocky Mountain National Park Rules and Guidelines During the Coronavirus Pandemic

 With how popular Rocky Mountain is, it is a given that there will be crowds.
-This is especially true for the more popular hikes, such as Emerald Lake and Bear Lake.
+This is especially true for the more popular hikes, such as Emerald Lake and Sky Pond.
 While RMNP is massive, it is inevitable that you’ll find yourself in close quarters with other hikers at some point.
 For example, huddling under trees and rocks during a rainstorm, waiting for the shuttle bus at the bus stop, and in the bus themselves.

-When I visited in mid-July, I’d estimated about 60% of hikers were wearing masks, or had masks available.
+When I visited in mid-July, I’d estimate about 60% of hikers were wearing masks, or had masks available.
 It was common courtesy to put on the mask as you passed a fellow hiker.
 They were mandatory on the bus.
 In the lines at the bus stop, most people had them on and were distanced a few feet apart while waiting.
 The National Park recommends social distancing of at least six feet, but with narrow and often busy trails, it’s next to impossible in some places.
 With the size of national parks, park rangers can only do so much to enforce these guidelines.